Annual accounts

 Notice is also given that during this period, the auditor, at the request of a local government elector for the London Borough of Bexley, will give the elector or his/her representative an opportunity to question her about the accounts.
 Any such elector or his/her representative may attend before the auditor and make objections as to any matter in respect of which the auditor could take action under Section 28 of the Local Audit and Accountability Act 2014 (namely, an unlawful item of account, failure to bring the sum into account, or loss or deficiency caused by wilful misconduct), or could make a report in the public interest under Section 24 of, and paragraph 1 of Schedule 7 to, that Act.

 Questions may be received by prior arrangement with the auditor, Elizabeth Jackson, Ernst & Young LLP, 400 Capability Green, Luton, LU1 3LU (Elizabeth.Jackson@uk.ey.com) to whom requests for this purpose should be addressed.
 No objection may be made unless the auditor has previously received written notice of the proposed objection and its grounds.
-A copy of that notice must be sent to the Director of Finance & Corporate Services, London Borough of Bexley, Civic Offices, 2 Watling Street, Bexleyheath, DA6 7AT.
-(Paul.Thorogood@bexley.gov.uk)
+A copy of that notice must be sent to the Interim Director of Finance & Corporate Services, London Borough of Bexley, Civic Offices, 2 Watling Street, Bexleyheath, DA6 7AT.
+(Caroline.Holland@bexley.gov.uk)

 London Borough of Bexley